Moncton Wildcats

 The Moncton Wildcats are a Canadian junior ice hockey team in the Quebec Maritimes Junior Hockey League (QMJHL) based in Moncton, New Brunswick.
 The franchise was granted for the 1995–96 season known as the Moncton Alpines, then rebranded as the Wildcats in the next season.
 The team played at the Moncton Coliseum from 1995 until 2018, and moved into the Avenir Centre prior to the 2018–19 season.
 After winning the 2005–06 QMJHL championship, the team hosted the 2006 Memorial Cup and reached the final game.
 The Wildcats also won the league championship in 2009–10, and competed at the 2010 Memorial Cup in Brandon, Manitoba.
+The team won its third QMJHL championship in 2024–25, defeating the Rimouski Océanic in six games to claim the Gilles-Courteau Trophy, before participating in the 2025 Memorial Cup in Rimouski.

 History

 The Moncton Alpines joined the Quebec Major Junior Hockey League for the 1995–96 season.
 They played for one season under the ownership of racing driver John Graham and were coached by Lucien DeBlois.
 The franchise was purchased by Robert Irving in May 1996, and renamed the Moncton Wildcats with new uniforms and logo.

 Moncton hosted the 2006 Memorial Cup.
 The team hired former NHL coach of the year Ted Nolan, and acquired players such as Keith Yandle, and various rookies.
 The Wildcats finished in first place in the league, going 52–15–0–3 for 107 points and winning the Jean Rougeau Trophy for the first time.
 The Wildcats defeated the Quebec Remparts to the President's Cup.
 In the Memorial Cup, Moncton finished second in the round-robin after defeating Peterborough and Vancouver but losing to Quebec.
 The Wildcats defeated the Giants in the semi-final, but lost to the Remparts 6–2 in the Memorial Cup final.

+In 2024–25, the Wildcats had their best regular season in franchise history, recording 53 wins and 108 points under head coach Gardiner MacDougall.
+In the playoffs, Moncton swept the Quebec Remparts, defeated the Baie-Comeau Drakkar in five games, and swept the Rouyn-Noranda Huskies before winning the championship series against the Rimouski Océanic in six games to claim the Gilles-Courteau Trophy, the franchise's third QMJHL championship, after wins in 2006 and 2010.
+Caleb Desnoyers won the Guy Lafleur Trophy as playoff MVP, totalling 30 points during the playoffs.